RunestoneInteractive/httlads/_sources/PythonReview/introduction.rst

 understanding of a programming language.
 In this chapter, you will get an introduction to Python.
 Python is powerful, easy to learn, and one of the most-used programming languages in the data science field.
-You will also set up the tools you will be using throughout the entire course.
+You will also set up the tools you will be using throughout the entire course including a type of scientific notebook that allows for a mix of text and code.

 Learning Goals
 --------------
 - Review the fundamental constructs of programming in Python.
+- Learn to use a type of programming notebook that mixes text and code.

 Learning Objectives
 -------------------
 - Recall the fundamentals of programming in Python.
 - Learn to use the Markdown language.
-- Learn how to set up a Jupyter Notebook or a Google Colaboratory Notebook.
+- Learn to set up a Jupyter Notebook or a Google Colaboratory Notebook.